Semi-local string comparison: algorithmic techniques and applications

 We recall that, depending on the output filtering, local subsequence recognition can take the following forms: the \emph{minimum-window subsequence recognition problem}, which asks for the locations of all substrings of $t$ that are minimally matching, and the \emph{fixed-window subsequence recognition problem}, which asks for the locations of all the matching substrings of a fixed length $w$.
 A combination of these two problems is the \emph{bounded minimal-window subsequence recognition problem}, which asks for the locations of all the minimally matching substrings below a fixed length $w$.

 Clearly, the output size for the described \emph{reporting versions} of these problems may be exponential in $\bar n$; therefore, we have to parameterise the running time by the output size, which we denote by $\mathit{output}$.
-An algorithm for the reporting version of any of the above problems can typically be converted to solve the corresponding \emph{counting version} of the problem.
-Such a counting algorithm, instead of reporting all the matching substrings, only returns their overall number.
-The running time of the counting versions for all algorithms described in this section will correspond to the running time of the reporting algorithm with $\mathit{output} = O(1)$.
+We will also consider the \emph{counting version} for each of the above problems, which, instead of locations of all the matching substrings, only asks for their overall number.
+The running time of the counting algorithms described in this section will be the running time of the corresponding reporting algorithm with $\mathit{output} = O(1)$.

 The minimal-window, fixed-window and bounded minimal-window subsequence recognition problems for a GC-text against a plain pattern have been considered by C\'egielski et al.\ \cite{Cegielski+:06}.
 For each problem, they gave an algorithm running in time $O(m^2 \log m \cdot \bar n + \mathit{output})$.
-In \cite{Tiskin:09_JMS}, we gave an algorithm improving the running time for these problems to $O(m^{1.5} \bar n + \mathit{output})$.
+In \cite{Tiskin:09_JMS}, we gave an algorithm improving the running time for these problems to $O(m^{1.5} \bar n + \mathit{output})$, and then in \cite{Tiskin:11_CSR} improved it to $O(m \log m \cdot \bar n + \mathit{output})$ by an extended version of \algref{alg-gc-slcs}.
+Yamamoto et al.\ \cite{Yamamoto+:11}, using elementary techniques, gave an even faster algorithm, running in time $O(m \cdot \bar n + \mathit{output})$.

+We now describe the algorithm of \cite{Tiskin:11_CSR} for local subsequence recognition.
+Although inferior, both in running time and simplicity, to the algorithm of \cite{Yamamoto+:11}, it will serve as a warm-up for the material presented in the next section.

-We now give a more efficient local subsequence recognition algorithm, based on \algref{alg-gc-llcs}, which we extend as follows.
-In addition to the seaweed matrices $P\presuf_{p,t}$, $P\sufpre_{p,t}$, $P\subs_{p,t}$, we now also make use of the seaweed cross-matrix $P\subsx_{p,t',t''}$.
-We extend every recursive step by the reporting of minimally matching substrings that are cross-substrings in the current seaweed matrix composition.
+We extend \algref{alg-gc-slcs} (extended string-substring LCS) as follows.
+In addition to the extended substring-string matrix $\rP^\subsX_{p,t}$, we now also make use of the cross-semi-local matrix $\rP_{p;t',t''}$.
+This matrix is used for reporting the minimally matching substrings that are cross-substrings in the current recursive step.